-4. Stay hydrated by drinking half your body weight in ounces of water daily.
-For a boost in cellular regeneration and liver support, add 1 teaspoon of chlorophyll, spirulina or any green powder to 10 ounces of water from once a day up to 3 times a day during your cleanse.
+4. Consume cleansing lemon water every morning upon rising.
+Stay hydrated by drinking half your body weight in ounces of water daily.
+For a boost in cellular regeneration and liver support, add 1 teaspoon of chlorophyll, spirulina, or any green powder to 10 ounces of water 1 to 3 times a day during your cleanse.

-10. Get plenty of sleep!
+9. Get plenty of sleep!
 Your body restores itself while it rests, promoting optimal digestion and organ function.

 Weekend Liver Cleanse Menu

-Eat a healthy dinner and stock up on veggies and other clean foods for the weekend.
+Eat a healthy dinner, and stock up on veggies and other clean foods for the weekend.
 Prep a chia seed breakfast pudding so breakfast is ready for you in the morning, and plan on getting at least 8 hours of sleep.
 Drink a soothing turmeric tea or sip on some cleanse water before bed.